-- Eyewash and shower stations: rinse for at least 15 minutes with water.
+- P = Pull the pin breaking the plastic seal - A = Aim at the base of the fire - S = Squeeze the handles together - S = Sweep from side to side. - Eyewash and shower stations: rinse for at least 15 minutes with water.
 Check Safety Data Sheets for First Aid measures in case rinsing requires a longer period of time. - First aid kits: for minor injuries, complete an Incident Report form and forward to the Lab Director.
-For major accidents/emergencies, call 911 (if calling from campus phone, dial 9 and then 911) and Campus Safety at 305-899-3333 so they can assist fire rescue upon arrival to campus.
+For major accidents/emergencies, call 911 and Campus Safety at 305-899-3333 so they can assist fire rescue upon arrival to campus.
 Work with Campus Safety to file an incident report. - Chemical spill kits: know their location and general usage. - In case of an emergency, refer to the emergency numbers posted by the telephone in the lab.

-- Hazardous waste must be disposed of in appropriate, labeled containers, following EPA guidelines: - Print clearly, using blue or black ink (may use Sharpie) - Words "Hazardous Waste" - Underneath, list the chemical names (no chemical formulas or abbreviations) of chemicals collected for the experiment(s). - Note: for organic chemistry lab in Adrian 104, the hazardous waste is collected as two separate streams: organic, halogenated, and organic, non-halogenated. - List the hazard(s): corrosive, reactive, flammable and/or toxic. - Do NOT write a date on container! - When container is deemed "full", Parafilm container and place aside.
+- Hazardous waste must be disposed of in appropriate, labeled containers, following EPA guidelines: - Print clearly, using blue or black ink (may use Sharpie) - Words "Hazardous Waste" - Underneath, list the chemical names (no chemical formulas or abbreviations) of chemicals collected for the experiment(s).

+Note: for organic chemistry lab in Adrian 104, the hazardous waste is collected as two separate streams: organic, halogenated, and organic, non-halogenated.

+- ^a List the hazard(s): corrosive, reactive, flammable and/or toxic. - Do NOT write a date on container! - When container is deemed "full", Parafilm container and place aside.
 Lab Director will transfer container from lab (Satellite Accumulation Area) to the stockroom (Central Storage Area) and note the date. - All broken glassware (except mercury thermometers) goes in the blue and white cardboard box. - Broken mercury thermometers should be taped and left aside while the spilt mercury is placed in a mercury waste container. - Any spilled chemical must be taken care of immediately.
 Contact the Lab Director for assistance. - Wash your hands thoroughly with soap and water when you have finished working in a lab or stockroom.

 Batteries are disposed in appropriate, labeled containers: label as "Universal Waste", print the content(s), and write the date on container, when first item is placed inside.
 Tape the ends/terminals of the batteries, before placing in container.
 Container is disposed one year after start date.
-Notify lab director for pickup.
+Notify lab director for pick-up.